crhrabal/fsg-github-demo/README.md

   - git add filename (or add . to add the whole directory you're in locally)

-  - git commit -m "Why I'm making a change"
+  - git commit -m "Why I'm making a change"  (-m for commit message)

 2. GitHub basics